We provide residential and commercial radon measurement services.

-• Any home can have a radon radiation problem.
+- Any home or building can have a radon elevated concentrations of radon.

 - Radon comes from the natural (radioactive) breakdown of the traces of uranium in soil, rock and water.

-• You can not estimate radon levels based upon location or home design.
+- You can not estimate radon levels based upon location, home design, or test results in other homes or buildings nearby.

 - There are no symptoms from radon exposure.